Whitey Bulger: FBI informant

 In the summer of 1983, tensions between the Winter Hill Gang and the Patriarca family escalated to an all-time high.
-An employee for Coin-O-Matic, a cash laundering vending machine company owned by the Patriarcas, was kidnapped on the job.
+Notably, an employee for Coin-O-Matic, a cash laundering vending machine company owned by the Patriarca family, was kidnapped on the job.
 The Boston Police Department, operating on a tip, raided a butcher shop in South Boston co-owned by Bulger and two other Winter Hill members.
-Police officers found the employee hanging from a beef rack, having been severely tortured and held for more than six days.
-The victim never testified, and all law enforcement documents were redacted of his full name; law enforcement had hoped he would cooperate fully and then go into witness protection.
+Police officers found the victim hanging from a beef rack, having been severely tortured and held for more than six days.
+The victim never testified, and all law enforcement documents were redacted of his full name (law enforcement gave him the name Butch); law enforcement had hoped he would cooperate fully and then go into witness protection.
 People familiar with Coin-O-Matic knew exactly who the employee was, but the code of silence was still very strong in South Boston.
-In the next few months, three low-level Winter Hill Gang members were executed, mostly believed to be in retribution for the kidnapping.
-This bloody mob war shined a large spotlight on Morris and triggered an internal investigation within the FBI.
+Over the next few months, three low-level Winter Hill Gang soldiers were executed; this was believed to be primarily in retribution for the kidnapping.
+The conflict shined a large spotlight on Morris's incompetent management and triggered an internal investigation within the FBI.

-In 1988, Bulger's status as an FBI informant was revealed publicly when the Globe's "Spotlight" team, led by journalist Gerard O'Neill, published a story detailing his work with the Bureau while still actively committing crimes.
-Rumors had abounded long before then, since it was unheard of for a criminal of Bulger's stature to go for years without even an arrest.
+In 1988, Bulger's status as an FBI informant was revealed publicly when the Globe's "Spotlight" team, led by journalist Gerard O'Neill, published a series of articles detailing the numerous crimes committed and attributed to him while nominally under the protection of the Bureau.
+Rumors had abounded long before then, since it was unheard of for a criminal of Bulger's stature to go years without a single arrest.
+Prompted by his guilty conscience, Morris, speaking as an anonymous source, told the Globe of the "special relationship" between Bulger and the FBI which helped the Bureau infiltrate the Patriarca family.
+Bulger denied that there was any truth to the articles, telling his underlings that the Globe had fabricated the story.
+Given his street credibility, Bulger's gang dismissed the articles as false.

-In 1995, Bulger and Flemmi were indicted on racketeering charges along with two Boston mafiosi, Frank Salemme and Bobby DeLuca.
-During the discovery phase, Salemme and DeLuca were listening to a tape from a roving bug, which is normally authorized when the FBI has no advance knowledge of where criminal activity will take place.
-They overheard two of the agents who were listening in on the bug mention that they should have told one of their informants to give "a list of questions" to the other wiseguys.
-When their lawyer, Tony Cardinale, learned about this, he realized that the FBI had lied about the basis for the bug in order to protect an informant.
-Suspecting that this was not the first time this had happened, Cardinale sought to force prosecutors to reveal the identities of any informants used in connection with the case.
-Federal judge Mark L. Wolf granted Cardinale's motion on May 22, 1997.
-On June 3, Paul E. Coffey, the head of the Organized Crime and Racketeering Section of the Department of Justice, gave a sworn statement admitting that Bulger had been an FBI informant.
-Coffey stated that since Bulger was accused of "leading a criminal enterprise" while working as an informant and was also now a fugitive, he had "forfeited any reasonable expectation" that his identity would be protected.